 We recommend driving south and spending a day in Cassis, a beautiful coastal town famous for its calanques.
 These are dramatic limestone creeks located just outside town within the Parc National des Calanques.
 It’s home to some of the most stunning beaches in France.

 For those who enjoy walking, a hike from La Presqu’Île de Cassis to the calanques of Port-Miou or Port Pin is a must.
-It’s best to arrive early (around 9-10am) to secure a spot at the Parking la Presqu’Île, located on the western side of Cassis along Avenue Notre Dame.
+It’s best to arrive early to secure a spot at parking lot located on the western side of Cassis.
 Parking there costs about 10 euros for the day; bring cash as, at the time of writing, they don’t accept cards.
+If you book a tour of Provence with us, we will share all the exact locations!

-From there, it’s a scenic 45-minute walk each way along the GR98 trail, clearly marked with red and white signs.
+Enjoy a short scenic walk along a well-marked walking trail.
 Among the calanquesPort Pin is our favorite!

 After spending some time at the creeks, walk back to the town center and enjoy the picturesque waterfront.
 There are plenty of seafood restaurants to choose from!